Haridula/LiikumaKutsuvLVG/README.md

 - Next.js
 - React
 - Tailwind CSS
-- Git
+- Git (obviously)
 - Node.js

 ## What is it for?

 I started the project for my [secondary school](https://www.laveg.edu.ee/et) practical work at 11th grade.
 Also I wanted to learn some web-development.
-Here I'm just gonna name skills I learned during the project.
+Here I'm just gonna name skills I've learnt during the project.

 Skills:
 - html syntax